Sugar Spun Run

 • Add eggs, stir well

-• Add sour cream and stir until combined.
+• Stir in pumpkin puree, sour cream, and vanilla extract until well combined.
 Be sure to scrape down the sides and bottom of the bowl to ensure that all ingredients are well combined.

 • In a separate, medium-sized bowl, whisk together flour, pumpkin spice, cinnamon, baking powder, baking soda, and salt.

-• Using a spatula, gradually add dry ingredients and wet and stir until just combined -- do not over-mix!
+• Using a spatula, gradually add dry ingredients and wet and stir gently until just combined — do not over-mix!

-• Spread batter evenly into prepared 9x9 pan.
+• Spread batter evenly into prepared 9×9 pan.
+Set aside while you prepare the streusel topping.

 Streusel Topping